Prevention and Risk Reduction

 - Use a buddy system.
 Monitor your friends, and make sure they monitor you.
 If a friend seems intoxicated after having only a few drinks, or after having only non-alcoholic drinks, get him or her to someplace safe.
-If he or she loses conscious-ness, seek medical attention.
+If they lose consciousness, seek medical attention.
 Tell your friends where you are going and who you are going with if you leave the common area at a party, or if you go out on a single date.

 To Avoid Becoming a Perpetrator

 - Sexual assault is a crime and a choice.
-There is no excuse for taking any action involving another person without his or her explicit, effective consent.
+There is no excuse for taking any action involving another person without their explicit, effective consent.

 - Know how your partner feels.
 Do not assume you know your partner’s comfort level in intimate situations.
 You and your partner may not want the same degree of intimacy.
 If you are confused about the messages you are getting, ask for clarification.
 Do not pressure your partner into any sexual activity.

 - If your partner is not comfortable with a sexual activity, do not feel rejected.
-Your partner is not rejecting you as a person; he or she is expressing a decision about participating in a single act at a specific time.
+Your partner is not rejecting you as a person; they are expressing a decision about participating in a single act at a specific time.

 - Be clear that sexual excitement does not justify forced sex.
-Your partner may consent to some activities and not to others, or may consent and then change his or her mind.
+Your partner may consent to some activities and not to others, or may consent and then change their mind.
 Your partner may show physical signs of arousal, but these physical responses do not imply consent to any action.

 - Be clear that desire for affection is not the same as desire for sex.
 Your partner may love you and not want to have sex.
 Your partner may want to date you and not have sex.
 Your partner may want to participate in some sexual activities, but not others.
 Desire for and consent to one activity does not imply consent to another.